MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/0365-configure-for-clients-online-services.md

 >
 > You would also need to modify the `$webUrls` variable (for example, **https://contoso.sharepoint.com**) and  `$listTitle` variable (for example, **$Reports**).

-If you need to disable IRM for user's OneDrive for Business libraries, expand the [Script to disable IRM for OneDrive for Business](#BKMK_Script_OD4B_DisableIRM) section.
+If you need to disable IRM for user's OneDrive for Business libraries, see the [Script to disable IRM for OneDrive for Business](#script-to-disable-irm-for-onedrive-for-business) section.

-###### Additional script to output all OneDrive for Business URLs to a .CSV file
+##### Additional script to output all OneDrive for Business URLs to a .CSV file
 For step 4c above, you can use the following Windows PowerShell script to extract the URLs for all users' OneDrive for Business libraries, which you can then check, edit if necessary, and then import into the main script.

 This script also requires the [SharePoint Online Client Components SDK](http://www.microsoft.com/en-us/download/details.aspx?id=42038) and the [SharePoint Online Management Shell](http://www.microsoft.com/en-us/download/details.aspx?id=35588).
 Follow the same instructions to copy and paste it, save the file locally (for example, "Report-OneDriveForBusinessSiteInfo.ps1"), modify the   `$sharepointAdminCenterUrl` and `$tenantAdmin` values as before, and then run the script.